samblyon/mattressFactory/README.md

 ### Displaying Sound
 Players see sound as `Rays`.
 To be realistic, rays must fade away with time, reflect off of surfaces, and represent the objects that produce them.
 I approached these challenges in the following ways:

-1. To give rays finite energy, they limited by a length parameter `this.maxLength`, and a lifespan parameter `age`.
-Each render, `length` and `age` are incremented and compared to the `Ray::LIFESPAN` and `Ray.MAX_LENGTH` constants to determine if they should be faded out.
+* Rays are limited by a length parameter `this.maxLength`, and a lifespan parameter `age`.
+On each render, `length` and `age` are incremented and compared to the `Ray::LIFESPAN` and `Ray.MAX_LENGTH` constants to determine if the ray should be faded out.
 Fading out is achieved via `ctx#createLinearGradient`:
 ```javascript
   // ray.js